varigence/docs/bimlflex/user-guide/extension-points.md

 ## Extension Point Directives

-Special attention should be paid when editing the directives of an extension point because a user must have them correctly defined before they will be able to test the output of their biml code.
+Special attention should be paid when editing the directives of an extension point because a user must have them correctly defined before they will be able to test the output of their Biml code.
 The purpose of a directive is to indicate to the compiler exactly what the purpose of the Biml code is that you are writing and where it should be injected.
 To write a directive simply insert the appropriate line of code between the following tags <#@ #>

 The following table outlines the attributes of these directives.